 “Where is this going?”

-In the beginning, sparks were flying with your new site.
+In the beginning, your new site was a hit.
 Gorgeous design, clean navigation, video, and the latest bells and whistles the web has to offer.
 You and your web design firm crushed it.
 You even had the analytical numbers to prove it.
 But over the last few months something changed.
 Site traffic is down, engagement is flat and conversions are non-existent.
 In this scenario, it may not be the site itself that’s broken but the strategy behind it.
 Do you have a content marketing program designed to keep people coming back?
 Are all of your social media channels pointing to your site?
 And are your other online and offline marketing programs aligned to generate sustained results?
 If the answer is no, then it’s more of a marketing issue than one with the site build or architecture.
 In other words, this is one worth saving.
 It may just take some work with your marketing team to breathe new life into it.

 So, now you have some info to mull over and some soul searching to do on whether you and your site are in this thing for the long haul or if it’s time to bail.
 For more insights on how to create a healthy relationship with your website, download our free eBook, The Website Wakeup Call.
 Or if you just want us to take a look at your current site and give you our impressions, contact us today.